Improved Direct Product Theorems for Randomized Query Complexity: Direct product theorems for search problems and errorless heuristics

-\section{Direct Product Theorems for Search Problems and Errorless Heuristics}
+\section{Direct product theorems for search problems and errorless heuristics}

 We define a fairly general notion of search problems in the query model for which a direct product theorem can be proved.
-As a corollary we will obtain a direct product theorem for \emph{errorless heuristics}, defined in Section~\ref{errorless_subsec}.
+We will also obtain a DPT for \emph{errorless heuristics}, defined in Section~\ref{errorless_subsec}.